witchcrafters/algae/README.md

 ## Definition DSL

-For convenveniece, several variants of the DSL are available.
+For convenience, several variants of the DSL are available.

 ### Standard